Cigg/Game-on-Mobile-Cluster/README.md

 * Teodor Vik

-## Try the software
+## Trying the software

 ### Requirements
 * Eclipse with Android SDK
 * Minimum of two Android devices
-* An additional mobile device that can set up a wi-fi hotspot
+* Access to a personal wi-fi (e.g. at home, or a hotspot set up by a mobile device)

 We highly encourage you to download the project and try it out.